 We all know that cats will make a toy out of a piece of trash while ignoring the $20 catnip scented plush rodent you just bought them but we humans like to amuse ourselves with cat toys and buying cat toys.
 The best cat toys for indoor cats are often trash items, a ball of paper, some bits of wool or feathers, the back of your favorite armchair, but sometimes it’s nice to have proper toys for kittens and cats to distract them from the things we don’t want them to play with and to enrich their lives daily.
-Cats need toys to be happy and fulfilled.
+Cats need toys to be happy and fulfilled and an indoor cat is more likely to be a bored cat.

 Cat toys aren’t just fun for your cat, they’re important for his health and happiness, particularly for indoor cats.
 Cats need to hunt, stretch, perch and climb and you must allow them to do all that indoors.
 You should be having fun with your cat too.
 Guardian and cat should be playing together for ultimate cat enjoyment.
 But what cat toys do cats actually like, which do they ignore and which are unnecessary, poor quality or pointless ?
 We look at and test cat toys from under $10 to well over $100 to find what works for our indoor cat.
 We also called on a few friends and brainstormed the cat toys our indoor cats liked best.
 What are the best indoor cat toys, for fun, for happiness, for fitness and health?
 Cat toys can also help your cat’s behavior with a little cat brain insight.